Amazon Prime Day 2018: July 16, here we come

 Amazon Prime Day doesn't exactly qualify as a national holiday, but it does come every year.
 And it's widely celebrated.
 And there are presents, kind of.
 Hmmm.
-This year, it will take place in less than two weeks.
+This year, it will take place in just one week.

 In case you've been living off-planet for the last three years, let's take a look at Amazon's "holiday of savings" and what you can expect this time around.